 These troopers deserve some TLC since they work so hard for us, don’t they?
 Daily foot care at home ensures clean, healthy feet that will remain trouble-free and support you ably for years to come.

-Warm, sweaty feet make a perfect home for bacteria, which feed on dead skin cells and produce gases and acids resulting in those infamous foot odours.
+Warm, sweaty feet make a perfect home for bacteria, which feed on dead skin cells and produce gases and acids resulting in those infamous foot odors.
 The problem gets exacerbated during Indian monsoons as humidity and filthy water is added to the equation causing fungal and bacterial infections.

 Avoid closed footwear during commutes and opt for open sandals that allow rainwater to drain off.
 Carry or keep your formal shoes and a clean pair of socks to put on after a good rinsing and drying of feet.
 Never put on damp socks, even clean ones, it’s an invitation to infections.
 If rinsing feet every time you get in from the wet isn’t doable, pat dry with tissues and dust on anti-bacterial powder.

 The Japanese do not wear shoes inside the house.
 Shoes are known to track in a million different kinds of bacteria.
 So, leave those loafers outside.
 Slip into comfortable flip flops that allow your skin to breathe.
 Your feet will thank you and so will a cleaner living space.